badsyntax/private-npm-registry/README.md

 ## Overview

-This is an WIP project that demonstrates how to create a private npm registry within a Virtual Machine, and how to use that private registry with the npm client.
+This is a WIP project that demonstrates how to create a private npm registry within a Virtual Machine, and how to use that private registry with the npm client.

 The private registry will replicate the public registry.
 You can pubish